junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The universe is vast.
 And the timeline for eternity is long.

-When they say they might see each other again, neither the Doctor nor Castiel really know when or if it's going to happen.
+When they say they might see each other again, neither the Doctor nor Castiel really knows when or if it's going to happen.

 But they both have long lives.
 In thousands of years, if fate leads them, they'll meet.

 And they really do, more than once.

 They meet when the stars are creating.
-That's the beginning of the time, but neither of them travel chronologically.
+That's the beginning of the time, but neither of them travels chronologically.

 The Doctor has changed his face, and Castiel isn't exactly himself at that time.